AJamesPhillips/monitor_actuator/README.md

         to a different raspberrypi before you will need to remove it's entry from your `~/.ssh/known_hosts` file otherwise it will just hang.)

-### Login (temporary access, this will change shortly once you've completed provisioning)
+#### Login: Test if bootstrap step 1 was successful

   - [ ] When prompted for `password` use `raspberry`
+        This is temporary access and will change shortly once you've completed provisioning.

-You should now be presented with the command line `pi@raspberrypi:~ $` or something similar.
+It has worked if you are presented with the command line `pi@raspberrypi:~ $` or something similar.

+### Bootstrap step 2: Access via Wifi with user credentials

-#### Access Pi over WiFi and give it access to internet
+### Access Pi over WiFi and give it access to internet

 You will want to gain access to the Pi and for it to have access to the internet over your and other local networks.